AslantheAslan/visibility-gin/README.md

-# Visibility-GNN
+# Visibility-GIN
-This repository includes the Python implementation of a biometric authentication scheme, (VisGNN:  Visibility Graph Neural Network on One-dimensional Data for Biometric Authentication), using the proposed graph ML method.
+This repository includes the Python implementation of a biometric authentication scheme, (VisGIN:  Visibility Graph Neural Network on One-dimensional Data for Biometric Authentication), using the proposed graph ML method.

-## Training baseline models and VisGNN
+## Training baseline models and VisGIN

 The following can be run to check baseline models: